engineyard/ey-docs/pages/application_home.md

 Results returned under the heading "Available Unix Packages" can be configured to install when you boot an instance.

-  * Click on the **Add ->** link to add your package.
+  * Click the Add -> link to add your package.

 Now your package moves to the "Selected Unix Packages" on the right.
 Boot your instance and the package will be installed.

 ### Remove a Software Package

-Just click on the **x Remove** link and the package is removed.
+Click the x Remove link and the package is removed.
 This will remove the package from the UI but will not remove the package from any currently running instances.